-Anxiety Disorder
+Anxiety Disorders

 Common Types of Anxiety Disorders

 Although specific symptoms vary according to different types of anxiety disorders, the primary indication is usually excess worry over minute details in everyday life.
 Each type of anxiety disorder has different causes, symptoms and treatment options available.
 Therefore, it’s necessary to be able to identify the exact disorder you may be suffering from and get help accordingly.
-Some of the most common types of anxiety disorders that plague sufferers include the following:

-Generalized Anxiety
+Generalized Anxiety Disorder (GAD)

 Those suffering from generalized anxiety disorder typically feel excessive and unrealistic worry about little things in their everyday life.
 Unfortunately, the amount of worrying they do is usually something they cannot control or turn off at will.
-A typical day for someone with generalized anxiety disorder can be filled with unnecessary concern and tension over issues such as family, health, money or work-related stresses, even though they may be completely unwarranted.
+A typical day for someone with general anxiety disorder can be filled with unnecessary concern and tension over issues such as family, health, money or work-related stresses, even though they may be completely unwarranted.
 In some cases, the mere thought of making it through the day has a tendency to generate anxiety among sufferers.

 In addition to feeling “on edge” most of the time, physical symptoms can also play a significant role for those with generalized anxiety disorder.
 Common physical symptoms related to generalized anxiety disorder include: